maromcik/edumdns/edumdns/edumdns_web/README.md

 The `edumdns_web` crate provides:

 - Web-based user interface using Actix Web
+- Public discovery page for requesting device discovery
 - User authentication (local and OpenID Connect)
 - Device management and discovery controls
 - Probe configuration and monitoring
 - Packet viewing and management
-- User and group administration
+- User, group, and permission administration
 - Real-time WebSocket updates for probe status

 The web interface uses Minijinja templates for rendering and supports both local authentication and OIDC integration.